Q. I know what the humanities are. What are public humanities?

 A. Absolutely not!
 Wisconsin Humanities’ staff is happy to help you find ways to make your grant application more competitive.
 Please request a review if it will help!
-Wisconsin Humanities staff members do not make the decisions on Mini and Major Grants.
+Wisconsin Humanities staff members do not make the decisions about which projects receive funding.
 That task goes to our volunteer board of directors.

 Q. We don’t know anyone with humanities expertise on our project’s topic.
 Are we still required to find a humanities expert even if our program is already designed?
 If so, what do we do?

-Q. In the application, I filled out the organization information for the organization I’m a part of, but the DUNS and EIN numbers are for another organization.
+Q. In the application, I filled out the organization information for the organization I’m a part of, but the UEI (SAM) and EIN numbers are for another organization.
 What do I do?

 A. We can correct the organization profile to recognize your Fiscal Sponsor.
-Then you’ll need to fill in the “applicant organization” information in the application so we know which organization you represent.
+Then you’ll need to fill in the “programming organization” information in the application so we know which organization you represent.

-Q. My organization doesn’t need a Fiscal Sponsor because we have an EIN and DUNS number.
+Q. My organization doesn’t need a Fiscal Sponsor because we have an EIN and UEI (SAM) number.
 Why won’t the application let us proceed without filling in a Fiscal Agent?